Main Navigation beebs

 With thousands of vehicles in our inventory, we’re here to help make car research easier for you.
 We’ve partnered with car-review experts from Edmunds to weigh in on what matters most when you’re looking to buy a truck or car.

 Narrowing your used car search down by only looking at vehicles with low mileage makes a certain kind of sense.
+Mileage, along with safety ratings, is often one of the first things people consider when looking at a vehicle.
 Low mileage means fewer problems and a better used car, right?
 Well, not always.
 While mileage is often used as shorthand for a used car's condition, it doesn't give you all the important information you need to know about a vehicle's history.
+Whether you’re financing your car or paying cash, understanding the full history helps you make a smarter purchase.

 That’s where a solid maintenance record comes in.
 Knowing if your prospective purchase has had regular oil changes and other maintenance done on time can outweigh a high odometer reading.
 Think of it this way: Would you rather have a low-mileage car with a spotty history or one with more miles and an immaculate service record?